THIS IS THE MESSIAH?

 It is truly surprising how many people there are who confess a belief in Jesus as the Messiah without having obtained an adequate understanding of what the New Testament REALLY says.
 It is very sad when a Jew falls within this category, for then they have exchanged G-d and His Torah for another (R"L).
-It has been our experience that when a person is calmly shown the factual mistakes and absurdities that are in the New Testament and sees where it misinterpreted and mistranslated the Hebrew Bible, it awakens the realization that he, or she was misled by people whom they thought were friends.
+It has been our experience that when a person is calmly shown the factual mistakes, and absurdities that are written in the New Testament and, sees where it misinterpreted and mistranslated the Hebrew Bible, it awakens the realization that he, or she was misled by people whom they thought were friends.

 We only ask of you to seriously consider what we have written here with an open mind and heart.

-Before one hastily accepts Jesus as the Messiah, one should be aware of the fact that Paul who was the author of ½ of the New Testament, a founding father of the early church, and the most successful missionary that ever lived, confessed to using deception and lies to make converts:
+Before one hastily accepts Jesus as the Messiah, one should know that Paul who was the author of one half of the New Testament, a founding father of the early church, and the most successful missionary, confessed to using deception and lies to make converts:

 Romans 3:7 If through my lies G-d's truth abounds to His glory, why am I still being condemned as a sinner?

 Philippians 1:18 In every way whether in pretence, or in truth, Jesus is proclaimed and in that I rejoice.

-The veracity of everything that Paul said and wrote is especially called into question because these quotes are in the books that he authored.
+The veracity of everything that Paul said, and wrote are especially called into question because these quotes are in the books that he authored.